 The available assets to monitor the Spawning SMZs vary by state and agency.
 NCDEQ currently has one vessel capable of traveling to the South of Cape Lookout Spawning SMZ; however funding for that vessel is currently under review.
 FWC has five high-speed offshore vessels on the east coast ranging in size from 33 to 40 foot and aircraft for offshore patrols.
 The recent acquisition of new vessels with soft collars allows FWC to cover a larger offshore area and to conduct inspections in various sea states.
-Aviation equipment used to enforce offshore protected areas should be included in the JEA if not already included.
 NOAA OLE has a 24 foot Rigid Hull Inflatable Boat (RHIB) for available surge operations.
 The USCG has several types of vessels available (Table 3.4.2).